Lalla-Roukh: Synopsis

 Lalla-Roukh, the daughter of the Mughal emperor Aurangzeb, has been promised in marriage to the King of Samarkand.
 Accompanied by her confidants, Mirza and a eunuch called Baskir, she departs in a caravan to the King's summer palace for the wedding.
 As the caravan travels through Kashmir, she is charmed by the nightly songs of Nourreddin, a mysterious poet-singer who has joined the caravan.
 The couple meet at night and pledge their love to each other.
 Lalla-Roukh tells him that when they arrive at the palace, she will confess all to the King and refuse to marry him, preferring to live in a simple cottage in Kashmir with her true love.
 When the caravan finally arrives at the palace, a crash of cymbals is heard and the King comes out to receive his bride.
 To her amazement, Lalla-Roukh realizes that he is in fact Nourreddin.

 Recordings

-In March 2014 Naxos Records released a complete recording of Opera Lafayette's revival of Lalla-Roukh, featuring Marianne Fiset as Lalla-Roukh, Emiliano Gonzalez Toro as Noureddin, Nathalie Paulin as Mirza, and Bernard Deletré as Baskir.
+In March 2014 Naxos Records released a complete recording of Opera Lafayette's revival of Lalla-Roukh, featuring Marianne Fiset as Lalla-Roukh, Emiliano Gonzalez Toro as Nourreddin, Nathalie Paulin as Mirza, and Bernard Deletré as Baskir.
 Earlier recordings include several extracts sung by the French soprano Solange Renaux for the Bibliothèque nationale de France.
 One of these, Mirza's couplets "Si vous ne savez plus charmer", also appears on the EMI boxed set Les Introuvables du Chant Français.
 Nourreddin's aria "O ma maîtresse" has been recorded by several French tenors.